 Where to Stay

-One of Italy's most extraordinary hotel experiences — built from dark volcanic stone on a cliff above the sea at Vulcano's quietest point, with breathtaking panoramic views of the Aeolian archipelago from every terrace and pool.
-The infinity pools appear to float above the sea; the Michelin-starred Il Cappero restaurant is the finest table in the Aeolian Islands; and rooms are minimalist and elegant, each with a sea-facing terrace.
-The combination of this hotel's atmosphere, the volcanic landscape around it, and the Aeolian light makes for a stay that has very few equivalents anywhere in Italy.
+One of Italy's most extraordinary hotel experiences, built from dark volcanic stone on a cliff above the sea at Vulcano's quietest point, with breathtaking panoramic views of the Aeolian archipelago from every terrace and pool.
+The Michelin-starred Il Cappero restaurant is the finest table in the Aeolian Islands; rooms are minimalist and elegant, each with a sea-facing terrace.

 Book Therasia Resort